 Have you ever noticed that having unrealistic expectations about life and other people generally leads to disappointment and frustration?
 It’s true and if you’re the type of person who tries to control either of those things either directly or through manipulation, your life becomes not only exhausting but more stressful.
 Intellectually we all know that no one person can control another—still many of us try.
 If truth be told, we have our hands full just controlling our own actions and attitudes.

 Realistic expectations are the key ingredient for a peaceful existence.
-And, nobody can be at peace while constantly trying to force life’s round pegs into square holes, day after day.
+And, nobody can be at peace while constantly trying to force life’s square pegs into round holes, day after day.

 Unrealistic expectations can also manifest in greed or not ever having enough.
 Greed is painful and jealousy even more so.
-Where gratitude would bring a constant flow of abundance, meaning what we need precisely when we need it.
-Instead, by forcing acquisitions and being unhappy that pre-set goals aren’t met quickly enough, we close the doors from which abundance flows and rob our lives of peace and joy.
-Frankly, it’s a horrible way to live.
+Where gratitude would bring a constant flow of abundance, meaning what we need precisely when we need it, forcing acquisitions and being unhappy that pre-set goals aren’t met quickly enough causes doors to close from which abundance flows.
+The latter robs our lives of peace and joy.
+Besides, it’s a horrible way to live.

 So, why not relax, drop all expectations and enjoy the ride?
 Sure, you can have a big dream or a vision and see it somewhere in the future but don’t expect to travel in a straight line to get from here to there because life is always a series of zigs and zags and that’s the fun of it.
 The adventure of living and the surprises along the way are truly gifts in and of themselves.

 Instead, just try to simplify your expectations about this lifetime and focus on love—that’s when you’ll have it nailed.
-When you do that, peace and joy will abound.
+When you do that, peace and joy will flow abundantly.